 - Our fabulous guide at Paestum was Silvia Braggio.
 Silvia is recommended by Rick Steves as an expert local guide in Paestum and Pompeii and Herculaneum.

-- In April 2018 I will run a small study tour to Paestum, Herculaneum and Pompeii.
-The tour will focus on Roman and Greek life in Southern Italy.
-It will also include visits to local artisans; wine makers, mozzarella cheese farm, ceramics makers too.
-Tentative dates are: 16-22 April, 2018.
-Numbers limited to 8 participants.
+- In April 2019 I ran a small study tour to Paestum, Herculaneum and Pompeii.
+The tour focused on Roman and Greek life in Southern Italy.
+It included visits to local artisans; wine makers, mozzarella cheese farm, ceramics makers too.
+For more details: email@example.com

 - For more on Southern Italy, Campania and Paestum check out: Southern Italy, Paestum, Cilento and Castellabate

-- Please feel free to browse this blog for numerous fascinating articles on Italy!
+- Please feel free to browse my blog for numerous fascinating articles on Italy!